aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/bulk-data-import-excel/_index.md

 ### 2. How do I handle Excel files with complex formatting?

 Aspose.Cells for Java provides extensive formatting options and tools for handling complex Excel files.
-You can refer to the official documentation for more details.
+You can refer to the documentation for more details.

 ### 3. Is Aspose.Cells for Java suitable for batch processing of Excel files?